AVA, NATHAN AND THE FRANKENSTEIN’S MONSTER

 KYOKO, the previous speechless model, is to be another unobvious part of the reconsidered Turing test.
 As a story goes to the end, KYOKO practically acknowledges human in AVA and follow her commands as she was programmed to do by NATHAN.
 The creator satisfies his sexual appetite with his metal creation and he is good enough with her appearance.
 The movie does not reveal a scene of AVA’S dialogue with a pilot, yet her human appearance is far enough to be taken as a girl from a laboratory.
 On the other hand, would it be possible for KYOKO to manage the same escape?
 In the final scene, AVA is enough human with her artificial skin and mind to become a part of the street flow.

 The movie deepens into the issue of what we mean using the word ‘human’ through the conversations between CALEB and NATHAN.
 Initially, a young programmer is fascinated with his genius boss and the BLUE BOOK.
 He knows nothing about the upcoming experiment and expresses great enthusiasm on the occasion of an acquaintance itself and the planned mutual leisure.
 A few moments later he finds a rude alcoholic, who has chosen a solitude to destroy himself day after day.
 CALEB sees NATHAN’S attitude to KYOKO, to AVA and previous models, even though as a matter of his boss’ manipulations.
-In contrast, a young man, inspired by AVA and KYOKO and feels compassion to the machines.
-At the same time, he experiences a growing disregard to NATHAN.
+In contrast, a young man, inspired by AVA and KYOKO and feels compassion for the machines.
+At the same time, he experiences a growing disregard for NATHAN.

 DID AVA FALL IN LOVE WITH CALEB?